 There are significant logistical challenges and costs associated with collecting tissue donations.
 Firstly, it is likely to be difficult to find sufficient numbers of suitable donors to meet large scale commercial demand, particularly with donation procedures that are potentially risky, painful and invasive such as bone marrow harvesting.
 Secondly, the process of screening and testing multiple donors, followed by collecting and testing the donated material, is both time consuming and expensive.

 Another problem with relying on a continuous supply of new donors is that changing the starting material is likely to change the characteristics of the end product – it has been shown that the number and quality of MSCs that can be isolated from different donations varies substantially.
+Thus, a cardinal requirement of manufacture of therapeutic products - the ability to manufacture the product consistently - cannot be assured when the process relies on different donors, or even the same donor across different donations.

 With biological products, when the starting material is changed, regulatory authorities require evidence of “comparability”, which means proof that the final product does not change.
 Comparability testing with this type of product is a very complex, time consuming and costly process, and successful demonstration of comparability is far from guaranteed.
 In the event that comparability testing fails, the MSCs manufactured from the new donation would be classified as a different product, and commercial supply that new product would not be permitted under the regulatory approval for the original product.
 Consequently, it is extremely expensive to manufacture MSC products using processes that rely on a continuous supply of tissue donations, and there is a significant risk of supply constraint or interruption.